 While BPH can have serious complications, it is not a cancer and is considered a normal part of men’s aging process.
 It is caused by changes in hormone balance and in cell growth.
 But, if left untreated, BPH can lead to bladder, urinary tract or kidney problems.

 Signs and symptoms

-“Men usually see a urologist because they’re annoyed that they have to wake up, or their wife will encourage them to come see the urologist because she’s getting woken up in the middle of the night when he goes to urinate,” explains Leo R. Doumanian, MD, associate professor of clinical urology at Keck School of Medicine, who practices at the USC Institute of Urology of Keck Medicine of USC.
-“Or he’ll be at his desk job and realize he’s got to go every 15, 20 minutes to the bathroom.
+“Men usually see a urologist, because they’re annoyed that they have to wake up, or their wife will encourage them to come see the urologist, because she’s getting woken up in the middle of the night, when he goes to urinate,” explains Leo R. Doumanian, MD, associate professor of clinical urology at the Keck School of Medicine, who also practices at USC Urology of Keck Medicine of USC.
+“Or, he’ll be at his desk job and realize he’s got to go every 15 or 20 minutes to the bathroom.

 “It’s a quality-of-life parameter, and that’s what usually brings the patient here.
-As they age, you have more susceptibility to an enlarged prostate, and then you seek treatment options if indeed it affects your quality of life enough.”
+As you age, you have more susceptibility to an enlarged prostate, and then you seek treatment options, if indeed it affects your quality of life enough.”

 Some of the most common symptoms of BPH are:

 - Difficulty starting a urine stream (hesitancy and straining)